Alfred Keogh

-Lieutenant-General Sir Alfred Henry Keogh, GCB, GCVO, CH, FRCP (3 July 1857 – 30 July 1936) was a medical doctor in the British Army.
+Lieutenant-General Sir Alfred Henry Keogh, GCB, GCVO, CH, FRCP (3 July 1857 – 30 July 1936) was an Irish medical doctor in the British Army.
 He served as Director-General Army Medical Services twice; from 1905 to 1910 and 1914 to 1918.

 Early life

 Keogh was born in Dublin on 3 July 1857 to Henry Keogh, a barrister and magistrate of Roscommon.
 He was educated at Queen's College, Galway, and Guy's Hospital, London.
 He received his Doctor of Medicine (MD) degree from the Queen's University of Ireland in 1878.

-Upon graduation he moved to London to undertake his house officer placements.
+Upon graduation, he moved to London to undertake his house officer placements.
 He served as a house physician at the Brompton Hospital for Diseases of the Chest, and as a clinical assistant at the Royal Westminster Ophthalmic Hospital.

 Military career

 On 2 March 1880, Keogh was commissioned into the Army Medical Services as a surgeon-captain.
 His first posting was as a surgeon to the Royal Arsenal, Woolwich.
 On 6 March 1892, he was promoted to surgeon-major.
 With the outbreak of the Second Boer War in 1899, he was posted to South Africa.
 He was promoted to lieutenant-colonel on 6 March 1900, and became commander of No. 3 General Hospital near Cape Town.
 During the war, he served in Cape Colony, the Orange Free State, and the Transvaal Republic.

 In January 1902, following his return from the Second Boer War, he was appointed Deputy Director-General of the Army Medical Services.
 He was promoted to colonel on 2 December 1904.
 On 1 January 1905, he was appointed Director-General Army Medical Services and promoted to lieutenant-general.
+He led the reform of the Army Medical Services in response to the Haldane reforms of the Territorial Forces in 1907; this included the introduction of the Territorial Force Nursing Service.
 He retired from the military on 6 March 1910.

 With the outbreak of the First World War, he was reappointed DGAMS on 3 October 1914.
 He supervised the huge expansion of the Army’s medical services to cope with the war, and was in command of the medical services in the UK.
 He left the appointment and the military in June 1918.